Siddharth-sk/Number-Guesser/README.md

   - Multiple of 3 or 5
   - Number of digits
   - First and last digit
--I have used a module called random which I have learnt newly
+- I have used a module called random which I have learnt newly

 ---